ingolia-lab/turbidostat-development/nephelometer/doc/operation.md

    1. Spray the media line connector and the media delivery connector on the reservoir with 70% ethanol.
    1. Uncap the connectors and join them together.
 1. Prime the media line by running the media pump.
+	1. Use `p` to manually activate a pump
+	1. Select the pump connected to the media pump line, e.g. `A`.
+	1. Specify 100 seconds of pumping

-   Use the `p` command in the controller software to run the pump for 2 - 3 minutes.
-Watch flow of media through the feed line and stop the pump by hitting any key as soon as media starts to drip into the growth chamber.
+	1. Watch flow of media through the feed line and stop the pump by hitting any key as soon as media starts to drip into the growth chamber.

 	   If the line was installed backwards in the peristaltic pump, air will bubble into the media reservoir; if this happens, simply reverse the pump tubing and re-prime the line.

 1. Fill the growth chamber with media.

-   Use the `p` command in the controller software to run the pump for 800 seconds.
+	1. Use `p` to manually activate a pump
+	1. Select the pump connected to the media pump line, e.g. `A`.
+	1. Specify 800 seconds of pumping

 1. Switch on the stir plate
 1. Rotate the growth chamber within the controller band to ensure that the printing on the side of the bottle does not line up either with the LED or the photodetector.